Transition from Ming to Qing: The Three Feudatories (1674–1681)

 The Qing had relied on Han Chinese Banner generals to defeat Li Chengdong and defend against the resistance in Taiwan, and they were forced to grant these generals vast autonomy and subsidies.
 In 1673, Wu Sangui, Shang Zhixin, and Geng Jimao, the "Three Feudatories", rebelled against the Kangxi Emperor.
-They were joined by generals Sun Yanling in Guangxi, Wang Fuchen in Shaanxi and Wang Pingfan in Sichuan.
+They were joined by generals Sun Yanling in Guangxi, Wang Fuchen in Shaanxi, and Wang Pingfan in Sichuan.
 Slaves revolted in Beijing as it was widely believed that the Qing would fall.
 The Kangxi Emperor called it the most harrowing experience in his life.

 However, their disunity destroyed them.
 Shang Zhixin and Geng Jimao surrendered in 1681 after a massive Qing counteroffensive, in which the Han Chinese Green Standard Army played the major role with the Bannermen taking a backseat.

 The rebellion was defeated mainly due to the refusal of most Han Chinese commanders to turn against the Qing dynasty.
 Particularly repulsive to many was the blatant opportunism of Wu Sangui, who had betrayed two dynasties in one lifetime: even Ming loyalists ridiculed his cause.

-Fan Chengmo, son of Fan Wencheng, remained loyal to the Qing despite imprisonment and eventually death, and as one of leading military families of Liaodong, his example inspired other Liaodong generals to remain loyal.
+Fan Chengmo, son of Fan Wencheng, remained loyal to the Qing despite imprisonment and eventually death, and as one of the leading military families of Liaodong, his example inspired other Liaodong generals to remain loyal.

 The Qing forces were crushed by Wu Sangui from 1673 to 1674.
 The Qing had the support of the majority of Han Chinese soldiers and Han Chinese elite against the Three Feudatories, since they refused to join Wu Sangui in the revolt, while the Eight Banners and Manchu officers fared poorly against Wu Sangui, so the Qing responded with using a massive army of more than 900,000 Han Chinese (non-Banner) instead of the Eight Banners, to fight and crush the Three Feudatories.
 Wu Sangui's forces were crushed by the Green Standard Army, made out of defected Ming soldiers.
 In the Three Feudatories rebellion, Han Chinese bannermen who stayed on the Qing side and died in battle were categorized as martyrs.